random2907/hypr-ranjeet/README.md

 # Hypr Ranjeet

-Hypr Ranjeet is a personalized Arch Linux setup with a focus on simplicity and aesthetics.
+Hypr Ranjeet is a dotfiles/config for hyprland

 # Show